 I can handle when I’m up moving around during the day.
 But when it’s bedtime, I have to be able to breath through my nose.

 I’d rather use natural remedies for a stuffy nose because they work with the body and don’t make me feel like I have a hangover.

-I’ve shared some of the most effective remedies I’ve used to open my nose so I could breathe at night.
+Here’s a list of some of the most effective remedies I’ve used in the past to open my nose so I could breathe at night.

 *Image courtesy of David Castillo Dominici at FreeDigitalPhotos.net